Kasador/en-es-dictionary/README.md

-This repository contains the source code for the development of my web application for a English to Spanish dictonary, built using _**npm create vite@latest**_.
+This repository contains the source code for the development of my web application for a English to Spanish dictionary, built using _**npm create vite@latest**_.
 The new tech stack is designed for simplicity, performance, and ease of content management for future development and maintenance.

 ### 🚧 [Development Server](https://en-es-dictionary.netlify.app/)